GilNovacomm/ewsi/README.md

 To check the status of the continuous integration of your project, go to [Drone](https://drone.fpfis.eu/).

-A pipeline - created and maintained by DevOps - is applied by default.
+A pipeline - created and maintained by DevOps and QA - is applied by default.
 It manages the code review of the code, it runs all tests on the repository and builds the site artifact for the deployment.